naga-karthik/naga-karthik.github.io/_posts/2025-09-15-what-statistical-tests.md

 #### Ignoring the multiple comparisons problem

 When we have 3 or more groups to compare, running multiple pairwise tests (i.e. A vs. B, A vs. C, B vs. C) should _not_ be done as multiple comparisons increase the chance of getting a "significant" result purely by luck.
 As each test has its own significance level (alpha), the overall chance of getting a false positive increases with multiple comparisons.
-Therefore, in this scenario, it is recommended to run a Friedman test or repeated measures ANOVA, and if it is significant, then only run post hoc tests to find specific differences between groups.
+Therefore, in this scenario, it is recommended to run a Friedman test or repeated measures ANOVA, and if it is significant, only then run post hoc tests to find specific differences between groups.

+#### When to _not_ rely purely on p-values

+It is critical to note that the p-value is influenced by the sample size.
+Larger sample sizes increase statistical power, making it easier to detect even small, non-random effects, leading to a statistically significant result.
+Large sample sizes increase the ability to detect true, small effects that might otherwise be hidden by random noise.
+And with a large sample, the p-value becomes smaller for the same observed effect, thereby increasing the likelihood of rejecting the null hypothesis (and getting a significant result).
+In such cases, reporting the "Effect size" along with statistical significance can help put the results into perspective.

+- [Effect Size](https://pmc.ncbi.nlm.nih.gov/articles/PMC3444174/): While p-values (statistical significance) answers the question _"is there an effect?"_, effect size answers _"how meaningful/practical is the effect?"_.
+The _effect_ could be difference between groups, strength of a relationship between two continous variables.
+[Pearson's `r`](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient]) and [Cohen's `d`](https://statisticsbyjim.com/basics/cohens-d/) are two common examples used to compute effect sizes.

 I only focused on examples of contiguous and categorical variables in this post because those are what I came across most often.
 I will update this post with examples of survival variables and their tests in the future.